Rice stocks sufficient for Nina-hit areas – NFA

 In a statement, NFA Officer-in-Charge Tomas Escarez said he has already put on alert status all NFA local offices in the Bicol Region, Calabarzon (Cavite, Laguna, Batangas, Rizal and Quezon) and Metro Manila for the smooth disbursement of rice requirements.

-The grains agency is working together with the Department of Social Welfare and Development (DSWD), Disaster Risk Reduction Management Council at the provincial and regional level, local government units (LGUs) and Philippine Red Cross (PRC), Escarez added.
+The grains agency is working together with the Department of Social Welfare and Development, Disaster Risk Reduction Management Council at the provincial and regional levels, local government units (LGUs) and Philippine Red Cross, Escarez added.

-According to the Philippine Atmospheric, Geophysical and Astronomical Services Administration ( Pagasa), Typhoon Nina made landfall in Catanduanes in Bicol Region on Christmas Day and continued to bring heavy rains and gusty winds as it crossed the Southern Tagalog provinces toward the National Capital Region (NCR or Metro Manila) on Monday.
+According to the Philippine Atmospheric, Geophysical and Astronomical Services Administration, Typhoon Nina made landfall in Catanduanes in the Bicol Region on Christmas Day and continued to bring heavy rains and gusty winds as it crossed the Southern Tagalog provinces toward the National Capital Region (NCR or Metro Manila) on Monday.

 The NFA local office in the Bicol Region has issued a total of 10,804 bags to the LGUs broken down as follows: Albay, 2,550; Camarines Norte, 144; Camarines Sur, 6,673 bags; Catanduanes, 35 bags; Masbate, 325 bags; and Sorsogon, 1,077 bags.